TheFoxyHu3/Vijoy-for-LOVE/README.md

 ### *`setActiveRay(r)`*

 **Synopsis:**
-This function set the `activeRay` of vjoy.
+This function set the `activeRay` of Vijoy.
 This number will multiplied by ray.

 **Arguments**
 - The number that will be multiplied by ray.